ClojureBridge/community-docs/docs/clojure/function-creation.md

 {% endhighlight %}

-It's always good to check [Clojure Cheat Sheet](http://clojure.org/cheatsheet) or search online for the function.
+It's always good to check [Clojure Cheat Sheet](http://clojure.org/cheatsheet) or search online for the functions.

 ### References